dkvz/new-blog-poc/README.md

 - [x] Just use BEM for once.
 - [x] Get more hero__img variation classes to get the right stroke-width or fix it using a style attribute.
 - [x] Try debouncing the scroll event for the menu thingy.
-- [ ] Sometimes when you scroll up after the menu got stickied, it doesn't roll back to non stickied.
-Maybe because we should do it before reaching a scroll of 0?
-- [ ] The button style here is kinda nice (ignore that it's about cards): https://codepen.io/candroo/pen/wKEwRL
-- [ ] Hover on cards with images on top: can try animating the background zooming and moving slightly.
+- [x] Hover on cards with images on top: can try animating the background zooming and moving slightly.
   * Use use a hover animation such as the one here: https://beautifuldingbats.com
 - [ ] Cards normally have a "bubble" animation on click.
 Same for buttons.
 - [ ] We could have the last shorts in a section that can be expanded to see more, same for articles.
 Of course, expanding should be animated.
 That way we could only have a few "last shorts" and "last articles".
 The expansion thing can be mounted as a (or part of a) component so that it's not visible when JS is disabled.
 The first few items shown are also server rendered when necessary.
 - [ ] The menu has to work with Javascript disabled - I'm thinking of using the input checked trick.
 Plan B would have to have a second menu in a <noscript> tag.
 - [x] Header shouldn't be fixed this time around but I'm going to do something hybrid and hide-fade + padding transition it out at a certain point.
 It'll still be fixed if JS is disabled.
 Currently trying: transparent header into solid into removing it with transition.
 - [ ] Use CSS-grid (maybe with flex as the fallback) to have a mandatory grid-gap between the shrimps when we resize the width down.
-- [ ] Add an outline on focused buttons.
+- [x] Add an outline on focused buttons.
 Very important for keyboard nav accessibility.
 - [ ] Also put a big outline (similar to the button one) on links - Escpecially the card links at the bottom.
 - [ ] If I want to do images homemade, there is such a thing as a SVG sprite: https://css-tricks.com/change-color-of-svg-on-hover/#article-header-id-1
 - [ ] Need to test everything on Chrome!